dhecloud/st_AED_deliverables/docker/README.md

 ```

 Notes:
-   - `M2` if you want to submit job to `M2` model.
-Choose `M1` if you want to verify the result with `M1` model (previous version)
+   - `A2` if you want to submit job to `A2` model.
    - json in the path is just the response format (the file id return as JSON object)

 Note that the successful response of `file_id` does not indicate that the `srt`, `xml` and `json` files have been created.
 Once the audio file has been recieved, the audio clip will be processed.
-How long it takes depends on the available compute power and the length of the audio clip.
+How long it takes depends on the compute power available and the length of the audio clip.

 ### getJobStatus\/\<output_type\>\/\<file_id\>